tilient/tynstat/readme.md

 You need *gcc* (`sudo apt-get install build-essential`) and [*luajit*](http://luajit.org/) to build *tynstat*.

-`sh make.sh` creates both the 32-bit and 64-bit versions.
+`sh make.sh` creates both the 32-bit and 64-bit versions and both the daemonized and normal versions.
 Make sure your build environment can deal with that.
 E.g. for Ubuntu make sure you installed the multilib version of g++.
 (`sudo apt-get install g++-multilib`).